 They sat in silence for a while and watched the calf gain his bearings, shaking his head and slapping his ears and seeming to come to terms with being out in the world.
 It wasn’t long before he struggled to his feet, thin legs wobbling and body quivering, face nuzzling beneath his mother’s belly in search of nourishment.
 No need for instruction.

 Travis snuffed out his cigarette, and, per his usual protocol, retrieved the squashed butt from the ground with the intention of throwing it away.
-“We should probably start heading back,” he said, standing up.
-“Before it gets too dark.”
+“We should probably start heading back, before it gets too dark.”

-Ben followed him up, extinguishing his own cigarette in similar style, and commented, “You’re sure a stickler about not littering.
+Ben stood up with him.
+Extinguished his own cigarette and commented, “You sure are a stickler about not littering.
 I find that funny about you.”

-“It’s not so much about the littering,” he replied, taking a hold of Red Cloud’s reins.
-“Although I believe in that, too.
-It’s about protecting the land.
-One burning ember can start a brush fire, or burn an entire forest, especially during times of drought.
+Travis took a hold of Red Could’s reins.
+“It’s not so much about the littering, although I believe in that, too.
+You gotta protect the land.
+One burning ember can start a brush fire, or burn an entire forest, especially during a drought season.
 I’ve seen it happen, and I don’t want that kind of guilt on my shoulders.”
 Sliding a boot into the saddle stirrup, he hoisted himself up and over and settled into the seat.
-“Even though we’re far from drought right now,” he continued, “it’s better to stay in the habit and not get lazy.”
+“Even though we’re far from drought condition right now,” he continued, “it’s better to stay in the habit.”

-“Very conscientious of you,” Ben said.
-He climbed atop Hugo, settling into the saddle with much less apprehension than he’d had on his first ride a couple of days ago.
+“Very conscientious of you.”
+Ben climbed atop Hugo.
+Settled into the saddle with much less apprehension than he’d had on his first ride a couple of days ago.
 Now, he felt much more confident about leading the buckskin gelding where he wanted him to go without accidentally jolting the animal in various unwanted directions.
 Hugo also seemed to appreciate it.
-With a prompt of the reins, Ben instructed Hugo to follow the path of Red Cloud, who was headed east, back to the compound.
+With a prompt of the reins, Ben instructed Hugo to follow the lead of Red Cloud, who was headed east, back to the compound.
 Mother cow and newborn were left in the field to acquaint themselves in the quietude of dusk.

 Stopping to dismount from their respective saddles, they gazed at the house and the activity outside.”Expecting company?”
-Ben inquired.
+Ben said.

 “We’ll get the horses in for the night,” Travis suggested.
 “Then, while you’re sneaking around the back to the bunkhouse, I’ll head up there, make an appearance, grab a big plate of food, and make a quick exit.”

-“I’d really rather not go into hiding if I don’t have to,” Ben stated.
-“I’ve been doing a lot of hiding on this trip, a lot of sneaking around, and here, at the ranch, I just don’t want to feel so paranoid.
+“I’d really rather not go into hiding if I don’t have to,” Ben said.
+“I’ve been doing a lot of hiding on this trip, a lot of sneaking around, and here, at the ranch, I just don’t want to feel so fucking paranoid.
 Your mom and Curtis already know I’m here, and if Katy ‘s home now, she does, too.
 And I’ve met your cousins before, so it’s not really necessary that I keep a low profile.
-Unless you think otherwise?”
+Is it?”

 “I’ll charm him,” Ben said.
 “He won’t know what hit him.”

-Travis grinned a crooked grin and pulled him close, giving him an impulsive yet fulfilling kiss.
-“You are good at being charming,” he concurred.
+Travis grinned a crooked grin and pulled him close.
+Gave him an impulsive kiss.
+“Yeah, you are pretty good at being charming,” he concurred.
 “Works on me every time.”

-Tucking Red Cloud and Hugo in for the night was a much lengthier process than Ben had anticipated, and once more he felt like Travis’ pupil, learning how to properly care for a horse under his expert tutelage.
-Administering cool downs, removing tack, cleaning, grooming, feeding, even picking dirt and grass out of hooves – a long list of tasks that Ben had difficulty grasping Travis’ ability to accomplish on a regular basis.
-Who was going to be around to help do it all once Curtis gave up the ranch and Arturo grew too old?
+Tucking Red Cloud and Hugo in for the night was a long process, and once again Ben felt like Travis’ pupil, learning how to properly care for a horse under his expert tutelage.
+Administering cool downs, removing tack, cleaning, grooming, feeding, even picking dirt and grass out of hooves – a long list of tasks that Travis was able to accomplish on a regular basis.
+Ben wondered who’d be around to help do it all once Curtis gave up the ranch and Arturo grew too old.
 Katy…?
-Unlikely.
+Fucking unlikely.

 Before closing up the stables for the night, Travis meticulously visited every occupied stall to ensure that the horses were properly settled in.
 Some of the horses belonged to Cooper Ranch, others were being boarded there, but he treated each one with the same amount of affection and respect.
 After turning off all but a few lights, he bid the occupants good night and pushed the massive sliding door closed.
-The heavy clank of the locking mechanism echoed through the night air, which alerted Derry to their presence and brought her racing across the lawn from the house.
+The heavy clank of the locking mechanism echoed through the night air.
+Alerted to their presence, Derry raced down the hill from the house.
 A second later, Mrs. Cooper was on the back steps, waving and beckoning for Travis and Ben to come up while Carla and Stella happily traipsed down the path to greet them.

 * * * *

-The infamous Uncle Ed sat lounging on the glider swing, cold brew in hand, balding head glistening in the illumination of the exterior wall sconce.
+The infamous Uncle Ed sat lounging on the glider swing – cold brew in hand, balding head glistening in the illumination of the exterior wall sconce.
 The moment Travis and Ben ascended the steps to the deck, he grumbled, “Dangerous thing, riding a horse at night.
-You should know that, Travis.”
+You should know that, boy.”

-With barely a glance in the man’s direction, Travis replied, “And you’re an expert how…?”
-Not waiting for an answer, he stepped over to the picnic table and pulled two bottles of Coors Light from a cardboard six-pack.
-Popped off the lids and handed one of the bottles to Ben.
+Travis grunted.
+“And you’re an expert how…?”
+Without waiting for an answer, he stepped over to the picnic table and pulled two bottles of Coors Light from a cardboard six-pack.
+Popped off the lids and handed one of the them to Ben.

 “Thanks,” Ben said.
-From the corners of his eyes, he peered at the man, who seemed to have a permanent scowl etched onto his face.
-His clothes were unkempt, his cheeks hollow, his eyes red-rimmed.
+From the corners of his eyes, he studied the man.
+He seemed to have a permanent scowl etched onto his face, and his clothes were unkempt, his cheeks hollow, his eyes red-rimmed.
 He was either someone who’d partied too hard in the past, or someone who still did.
 Ben suspected the latter.

-“You and your disrespectful attitude,” Edward continued.
+“You and your disrespectful mouth,” Edward spat.
 “Always saying something snarky to me.
 I don’t know why you put up with it, Elaine.”
 He gestured to his sister, who was standing nearby with a plate full of food.

 Travis plucked a few kalamata olives from her plate and popped them into his mouth.
-“Got our first newborn up in the north pasture,” he commented between chews.
+“Got our first newborn up in the north pasture.”

 “Great!
 So it begins.
-No complications, I take it?”
+No complications, I hope?”

-Before Ben could follow suit, Stella or Carla (he wasn’t sure which) quickly jumped in to assist him, swiping the plate out of his hand with a smile.
-“What would you like?” she inquired, metal tongs at the ready.
+Ben reached for a plate, as well, but Stella or Carla (he wasn’t sure which) quickly jumped in to assist him, swiping the plate out of his hand with a smile.
+“What would you like?” she asked.
+Metal tongs were at the ready.
 “Ribs?
 Chicken?
 Some of this kale salad?”

-In return, Ben smiled.
-It was ridiculous, but he went along with the friendly gesture to placate the cousin – whichever one she was.
-“Some ribs, some chicken, some salad,” he replied.
+Although it was ridiculous, he went along with the friendly gesture to placate the cousin.
 “A little bit of everything would be great.
 Thank you.”

-Taking the initiative before Travis or anyone else could respond, Ben stepped over to the inquisitive man and held out his hand.
-“I’m Ben,” he said, producing that disarming, calculated smile he enjoyed slapping onto strangers.
+Taking the initiative before Travis or anyone else could respond, Ben stepped over to the man and held out his hand.
+“I’m Ben.”
+He produced that disarming, calculated smile he enjoyed slapping onto strangers.
 “You must be Travis’ uncle, the one who lives in Basalt?
 I met your daughters the other night in Aspen.
 They’re really great girls.
 It’s good to finally meet you, too.”